Learning With Grace

 • Calendar

-Does LWG Provides Testing?
+Does LWG Provide Testing?

-What are the Parents Responsibilities?
+What are the Parents' Responsibilities?

-As the parent you are the primary teacher, our Tutors are here to assist you in this journey.
+As the parent, you are the primary teacher.
+Our tutors are here to assist you in this journey.
 It is the parent's job to make sure students get the assignments from the tutor completed on the remaining three days of the week.
 Parents have the ultimate say so in their child's education.
 We are here to partner with you in this beautiful journey.

-Does LWG provides grades?
+Does LWG provide grades?

 How many classes should I choose for my students?